KTH/devops-course/README.md

   * The deadlines are strict and cannot be extended.
 Not meeting a deadline means failing the task / the repetition.
 * Final grading scheme
   * E: 3 completed tasks (excluding feedback)
-  * C: 4 completed tasks
+  * C: 3 completed tasks + feedback
-  * B: 5 completed tasks
+  * B: 4 completed tasks
-  * A: 5 completed tasks + active participation in all but one lectures
+  * A: 5 completed tasks + active participation in all but one seminars
 * Active participation: attendance to all but one lectures, a traceable record of questions asked during lectures (through GitHub issues) and the answers you received to them.
 * Group work is mandatory (max 2 persons) but you cannot be with the same person for more than 2 individual tasks.
 You are not allowed to work alone.
 When you send a pull request for registration, please follow the name convention of using email addresses of two members to create the folder: email-email.
 * A failed task requires to pass it again at the end of the course (repeat), based on the feedback from the failure.
 A task can only be repeated once.